vasuchettyphd/DataWrangling/README.md

 +-----+-------+-------+---+
 ```

-Finally, you can also rename columns in pyspark when selecting them by aliasing them:
+Finally, you can also rename columns in pyspark when selecting them by aliasing the ones you want to rename:

 ```python
 import pyspark.sql.functions as F